-Nematodes, the members of the Phylum: Nematoda, are also known as Round worms.
-There are about one million nematode species according to some of the estimations, and already there are 28,000 have been described.
-The majority of the Nematodes (16,000 species) are parasitic, and that is the reason for the notoriety about the round worms.
-The largest member of the phylum is about five centimetres long, but the average length is about 2.5 millimetres.
-The smallest species cannot be observed unless there is the aid of a microscope.
-Nematodes have complete digestive systems with the mouth at one end of the body while anus located at the other end.
-The mouth is equipped with three lips, but sometimes the number of lips could be six, as well.
-They are not segmented worms, but the anterior and posterior ends are tapered or narrowed.
-However, there are few ornaments viz. warts, bristles, rings, and other small structures.
-The body cavity of Nematodes is a pseudo coelom, which is lined with mesodermal and endodermal cell layers.
-The cephalisation or the formation of head to be distinctive from the other body parts is not prominent among Nematodes, but they do have a head with nerve centres.
-The parasitic species have especially developed some nerve bristles to sense the environment that they live.
+Nematodes have complete digestive systems with a mouth at one end of the body and an anus at the other end.
+The mouth is equipped with three lips, but sometimes the number of lips could be six as well.
+Though they are not true segmented worms, they possess tapered and narrowed anterior and posterior ends.
+However, there are few ornaments viz.
+Warts, bristles, rings, and other small structures.
+The body cavity of nematodes is a pseudocoelom, which is lined with mesodermal and endodermal cell layers.
+The parasitic species have especially developed some nerve bristles to sense the environment around them.